 By 2012 the technology of handheld GPS instruments was very advanced with an accuracy good enough to make them a suitable tool for field research, so I decided to surf the internet for an instrument with the most suitable specification.
 I settled on the Garmin GPSMAP 62 and carried out some field tests to check the accuracy.
-Results varied from nearly perfect too, in the worst case, eight metres of error when compared with known Ordnance Survey (OS) co-ordinates established by professional surveying instruments.
-Because of these variations, it was necessary to revisit critical sites to re-record the co-ordinates and take an average of several readings.
+Results varied from nearly perfect to eight metres of error in the worst case compared with known Ordnance Survey (OS) coordinates established by professional surveying instruments.
+Because of these variations, it was necessary to revisit critical sites to re-record the coordinates and take an average of several readings.

 The first exercise with the new instrument was a visit to Whitmoor Barrow.
 I walked around the ditch, taking readings at about five-metre intervals.
 Each reading was taken after holding the GPS at eye level, pointing in several directions until the readout settled down and became constant.
 These readings were stored as waypoints in the instrument and transposed onto my AutoCAD base plan in the office.
 The Ordnance Survey extract of the barrow was already on this plan, and it was seen that the adjusted GPS coordinates and the map coordinates of the barrow were an excellent match.
 This confirmed my intention of using the Whitmoor Barrow as the base point for the overall pattern of rays.

 The screenshot above of the barrow shows the Ordnance survey in white overlaid with the GPS results in pale blue.

 I then carried out a similar exercise at Culverswell Barrow and the twin Crooksbury Barrows a short distance away.
 The coordinates of the Culverswell Barrow confirmed my original theodolite survey of some years ago, and the coordinates of the Crooksbury Barrows again proved an excellent fit.